How to Avoid Common Errors When Advocating with Data

 Is there a nexus?

 Today, much data is available; however, advocates must use even good data correctly.
-For example, if an advocate is arguing for the value of the work of the National Endowment for the Arts and cites the $704-billion size of the creative sector as reported by the NEA/Bureau of Economic Analysis study, unless the advocate describes the data for what they are, the advocate may mislead.
-For example, while the country’s creative economy may have had a total value of more than $700 billion, the NEA did not generate or stimulate that entire amount.
+For example, if an advocate cites the $704-billion size of the creative sector, as reported by the NEA/Bureau of Economic Analysis study, the advocate may mislead.
+While the country’s creative economy may have had a total value of more than $700 billion, the NEA did not generate or stimulate that entire amount.
 Substantial industries noted in the report such as broadcasting, motion picture, and advertising– while surely creative in nature–have nearly no nexus with NEA funding or policy influencing.
 In fact, the NEA has a very small impact on these industries.

 How old are the data?